Young Greatness

 Theodore Joseph Jones III (September 19, 1984 – October 29, 2018), better known by his stage name Young Greatness, was an American rapper.
 He was best known for his 2015 single "Moolah", which peaked at number 85 on the Billboard Hot 100 chart.
 He was shot and killed in October 2018.

 Early life

-Jones was born on September 19, 1984, in New Orleans, Louisiana.
+Jones was born on September 19, 1984, in New Orleans.
 He moved to Houston after Hurricane Katrina.
-He grew up listening to Juvenile, Jay-Z and Biggie Smalls.
+He grew up listening to Juvenile, Jay-Z and The Notorious B.I.G.

 Career

 Taking the stage name Young Greatness, he began attracting notice from Houston rappers such as Bun B and Mike Jones, resulting in a deal with the record label Quality Control Music and Motown in 2015.
 In November 2015, he released the single "Moolah", which peaked at number 85 on the US Billboard Hot 100.
 In March 2016, Rolling Stone included Greatness in their list of "10 New Artists You Need to Know".
 In July 2016, Greatness performed "Moolah" on The Late Show with Stephen Colbert.